Online Shopping vs. In-Store Shopping: Pros and Cons

 6. No crowds

-Crowds have been a shopping headache for a long time, but the pandemic has made them even more of a deterrent.
-Even with the efforts to enforce social distancing in stores, it’s nearly impossible not to find yourself within six feet of other shoppers as you browse the shelves or round an aisle.
+Crowds have been a shopping headache for a long time.
+It’s almost impossible to browse the shelves of an aisle without running into other shoppers.
 Online shopping also saves you the time of waiting in long lines to check out.

-Despite the many advantages of the internet, shopping in-store still has many benefits and a prominent place in retail.
-Some things are unique to an in-person experience, such as physically examining a product or discussing your needs with a knowledgeable sales associate.
+Despite the many advantages of the internet, shopping in stores still has many benefits and a prominent place in retail.
+Some products are unique to an in-person experience.
 Let’s not overlook the peace of mind that comes with knowing exactly what you’re getting when you leave the store with your merchandise in hand.
-No one likes to worry about the timeliness and accuracy of online order deliveries.

 1. Try on or test products

-Some items are easier to buy if you can check them out personally to ensure quality.
+Some items are easier to buy if you can check them out in person to ensure quality.
 When it comes to perfumes and cosmetics, stores offer the opportunity to test the products to make sure they’re right for you.
 It’s also nice to be able to try on clothing at the store so you can choose the best style and fit for your body.
-Bigger purchases, ranging from eyeglasses and mattresses all the way up to a new car, are also worth the extra time and effort to test before you buy.[2]
-Even in-person grocery shopping has its perks – as you can pick out your own produce or compare labels more easily.
+Bigger purchases, ranging from eyeglasses and mattresses up to a new car, are also worth the extra time and effort to test before you buy.
+Even in-person grocery shopping has its perks, as you can pick out your produce or compare labels more easily and choose alternatives when your first choices aren’t available.

 2. In-store promotions

-In-store promotions are designed to attract customers to brick-and-mortar stores and build brand or product awareness.
-If you’re not physically visiting these stores, you may be missing out on temporary discounts on popular services, free giveaways, and the special promotion offers available by completing the survey at the bottom of your receipt.[3]
+In-store promotions are designed to attract customers and build brand or product awareness.
+If you’re not physically visiting these stores, you may be missing out on discounts, free giveaways, and other promotions.

 3. Instant gratification